Xcerm01/IMPACTECH/README.md

 ### Use and reproducibility // Užívání a reprodukovatelnost

 (EN) This repository contains the model script in R and the input data needed to run the model (folder "input").
 Technical documentation including a user manual is also available in this repository.
 The user guide provides detailed information on how to use the model and how to run the code.
+A methodology report describing the logic and broader scientific context of the model is available for download at: https://www.mpo.cz/cz/energetika/vyzkum-a-vyvoj-v-energetice/resene-dokoncene-projekty-a-jejich-vystupy/ekonomicke-dopady-uplatneni-ruznych-technologii-pri-nizkouhlikove-transformaci-projekt-impactech--259465/

 (CZ) Toto úložiště obsahuje skript modelu v jazyce R a vstupní data potřebná ke spuštění modelu (složka "input").
 V tomto úložišti je také k dispozici technická dokumentace včetně uživatelské příručky.
 Uživatelská příručka obsahuje podrobné informace o tom, jak model používat a jak spustit kód modelu.
+Metodika popisující logiku a širší odborný kontext modeluje k dispozici ke stažení na adrese: https://www.mpo.cz/cz/energetika/vyzkum-a-vyvoj-v-energetice/resene-dokoncene-projekty-a-jejich-vystupy/ekonomicke-dopady-uplatneni-ruznych-technologii-pri-nizkouhlikove-transformaci-projekt-impactech--259465/

 ### Source data // Zdrojová (podkladová) data